dashpay/docs/introduction/features.rst

    intervention on your part.
 When you wish to make a transaction, your funds will already be anonymized.
 No additional waiting is required.

-Note that InstantSend transactions will be rounded up so that all transaction inputs are spent.
+Note that PrivateSend transactions will be rounded up so that all transaction inputs are spent.
 Any excess Dash will be spent on the transaction fee.